SaranDharshanSP/Crack-Genius/README.md

 ## Update:
-We have won 6th place in the [IEEE IES Gen AI Challenge 2024](https://ai.ieee-ies.org/) 🥳🥳
+We have won 6th place in the [IEEE IES Gen AI Challenge 2024](https://ai.ieee-ies.org/) and are invited to present our paper at IECON 2024, Chicago 🥳🥳

 ### Video Link: